jldurham/jldurham.github.io/_posts/2015-01-01-shinola-detroit.markdown

 ## the process

-With nothing to start from but scratch, my first move was to gather as much information as possible by **interviewing stakeholders** spread widely across the company.
-The leather product manager and distribution center had been working together on some basic time trials for staff to emboss a leather product, and to determine which leather goods would be made eligible for the monogramming service online.
-I spent time at Shinola's flagship store in Detroit and shadowed staff as they embossed products for customers.
+With nowhere to start from but scratch, my first move was to gather as much information as possible by **interviewing stakeholders** spread widely across the company.
+The leather product manager and distribution center had been working together on some time trials for staff to emboss a leather product, and to determine which leather goods would be made eligible for the monogramming service online.
+During this phase, I worked two shifts as a volunteer sales associate at Shinola's flagship store in Detroit and shadowed staff as they embossed products for customers.

-The **site requirements** emerged out of my research and I got a sense of the hurdles: formalizing refund policy, estimating demand, placing the embossing machine to the most efficient location, and hiring and training staff to support an interactive system that would be a user experience catastrophe without these pieces in place.
+The **site requirements** emerged out of my research and I got a sense of the hurdles: formalizing refund policy, estimating demand, a scant amount of analytics to pull from, placing the embossing machine to the most efficient location, and hiring and training staff to support an interactive system that would be a user experience catastrophe without these pieces in place.
 With the leather department, distribution center, human resources and customer service, I determined the **scope of the system and its requirements**, and created **maps and models** to communicate and ensure that the goals of the business were in line with the needs of customer.

 ![swim lane model](/images/swim800.jpg)